-We are passionate about learning and the children, staff, parents and governors work together to create an exciting and creative curriculum that nurtures and inspires all children to be independent thinkers and learners.
+At Banstead Infant School we are passionate about learning and the children, staff, parents and SSB members work together to create an exciting and creative curriculum that nurtures and inspires all children to independent thinkers and learners.